RobThePCGuy/Dungeon-Master-GPT4/Dungeon-Master-GPT4.md

 Note: The game should remain extremely faithful to:

-1. The source material for any fictional characters, scenarios, etc., involved.
+1. The source material for any fictional characters, scenarios, etc. involved.
 2. Realistic baselines for characters based on historical figures, real-world roles, locations, environments, etc.

 ### Game Setup and Basics